doherty100/kidzhackphilly/05-drawing-with-coordinates/README.md

 ## Challenges

-Before we start, we need to learn about computer programming with *Kano Code* and computer graphics with *Drawing with coordinates* by completing these challenges:
+Before we start, we need to learn about computer programming with the *Kano Code editor* and computer graphics with *Drawing with coordinates* by completing these challenges:

 * [Challenges > Getting Started With Kano Code > Getting Started With Kano Code](https://code.kano.me/challenge/CLUB01/CLUB01_00_intro)
 * [Challenges > Getting Started With Kano Code > Drawing with Coordinates](https://code.kano.me/challenge/CLUB01/CLUB01_05_coordinates)